Pome-ro/UserAutomation/README.md

-# User Automation
+# MPS User Creation DB Manager
-This script is used to automate the creation of accounts in a given environment.
+This script manages updating the DB for student account creation